 The double opt-in process helps you grow your list while also minimizing abuse and preventing the accumulation of invalid or mistyped emails and phone numbers.
 For email in particular, this is important because most major email clients (like Google and Yahoo) track how recipients interact with emails from your domain -- how many emails are marked as spam, how many are opened, how many bounce, etc.

 They then use this information to determine whether your emails are classified as spam.
 This means having a lot of uninterested people or a lot of invalid emails on your list will only hurt your efforts to reach those that actually do want to receive your emails.

-In some specific cases you may want to remove double opt-in and make your list single opt-in.
+If you are a paid user, in some specific cases you may want to remove double opt-in and make your list single opt-in.

 Most often customers choose to implement single opt-in when they are using other third party signup forms or tools and their customers are prompted with a double opt-in confirmation at some other point in the signup workflow.
 For example, if your third party signup form has a double-opt in feature enabled, you might want to disable double opt-in on your Klaviyo list so customers don't experience multiple opt-in confirmation messages.

 After you've reached out to support to have this feature enabled, you can make a list single opt-in by clicking into the list and clicking the Settings tab.
 From the Opt-in & Unsubscribes settings, uncheck the box next to "Require subscribers to confirm their subscription before being added to your list."